 Finding Scholarship Opportunities

 Competition for larger awards is often fierce, but smaller awards often have fewer applicants.
 Your chances of earning a scholarship might be increased by applying for multiple awards in the $1,000 or $2,000 range rather than one or two larger scholarships.
-Good Housekeeping recommends searching out lesser-known sources for scholarship funding, starting with awards that are offered locally.
+Experts recommend searching out lesser-known sources for scholarship funding, starting with awards that are offered locally.
 Community organizations such as the Kiwanis Club and the Veterans of Foreign Wars often offer smaller scholarships and might receive only a handful of applications.
 Education funding is also available through corporate contests, professional association awards and work-study or co-op programs.

 Rebecca Lake is a freelance writer and virtual assistant living in the southeast.
 She has been writing professionally since 2009 for various websites.
 Lake received her master's degree in criminal justice from Charleston Southern University.